 - Now click on “New Package” to create a new driver package.

 NOTE! – Do not confuse here with the driver source and driver package source.
-The driver source is different where we can import the driver into the SCCM console.
-And once import completed successfully, we can create the driver package, and it will ask to specify the driver package location to be stored.
+The driver source is different from where we can import the Driver into the SCCM console.
+And once the import is completed successfully, we can create the driver package, and it will ask to specify the driver package location to be stored.

-- After specifying the package name and path, click on “OK” to proceed for package creation.
+- After specifying the package name and path, click on “OK” to proceed with package creation.

 - Click on “Next” to proceed.

 NOTE! – Do not select any boot image package.
-If any of the boot images selected, it will inject all the drivers in the boot image.
+If any boot images are selected, it will inject all the drivers into the boot image.

 - Verify the details in the Summary section and click “Next” to proceed.

-- As the next step clicks on “Next” so that package will be created in the destination folder.
+- As the next step clicks on “Next,” that package will be created in the destination folder.

-- Once completed click on “Close” option to complete the process
+- Once completed, click on the “Close” option to complete the process

 - Verify the from the following Driver package location in the SCCM console root location -\Software Library\Overview\Operating Systems\Driver Packages

-- Now, as with any package/application created in the SCCM console, ensure the content is available on the distribution points.
+- As with any package/application created in the SCCM console, ensure the content is available on the distribution points.

-NOTE! – To be sure the content is distributed, use the monitoring option to verify the content has been distributed properly.
+NOTE!
+To ensure the content is distributed, use the monitoring option to verify the content has been distributed properly.